KL25725/Weather-Forecast-App/README.md

 - Temperature line chart using Plotly
 - Weather condition icons (Clear, Clouds, Rain, Snow)
 - Error handling for invalid city names and API keys
-- Use `.env` to keep API key secured
+- Use `.env` (local), Streamlit Secrets (cloud) to keep API key secured

+> Note: To run locally, you’ll need a free OpenWeatherMap API key.
+> If you just want to see the app in action, check the **Live Demo** above or the screenshots below.

 ## Requirements
 - Python 3.9+